At Northern Arizona University, our faculty and students look for answers to some of our most compelling environmental challenges—together.

 As an undergraduate student, Geology major Cecily Combs had the opportunity to work on one of the region’s most significant forestry projects of this century—the Four Forest Restoration Initiative (4FRI)—as a researcher for Springer.
 4FRI is designed to increase biodiversity and make southwestern forests more resilient.

 Combs’ research is focused on monitoring and obtaining water samples from springs in the Flagstaff area.
-Combs samples the springs seasonally to see how much water is flowing out of them.
-By recording and maintaining the data, her research provides a longitudinal view of the effects of 4FRI on groundwater recharge.
+Combs samples the springs seasonally to measure their water output.
+Her research provides a longitudinal view of the effects of 4FRI on groundwater recharge.

 “It’s honestly pretty amazing to know that as an undergraduate, I was allowed to participate in something that’s going to be a long-standing project, something that’s going to make a difference,” Combs said.

-Professor in NAU’s School of Earth and Sustainability, Springer conducts research on hydrogeology, ecohydrology, non-market valuation, karst hydrogeology, and many other related water topics.
-He mentors students like Natalie Jones and Cecily Combs.
+As a professor in NAU’s School of Earth and Sustainability, Springer conducts research on hydrogeology, ecohydrology, non-market valuation, karst hydrogeology, and many other related water topics.
+He mentors students like Natalie Jones, Cecily Combs, and Kayleigh Nuyttens, pictured below during a research expedition.